skywind3000/z.lua/README.md

 ![](images/complete-2.png)

 With the help of fzf, completion in bash is much easier now.

+`z.lua` can cooperate with [fz](https://github.com/changyuheng/fz) for **better completion** result in both bash and zsh, for more information see [FAQ](https://github.com/skywind3000/z.lua/wiki/FAQ#fzsh-for-better-completion).

 NOTE: To enable this, command `fzf` must be found in `$PATH` before initialization.

 ## Most Recently Accessed Path